 - Product or service demos: Demos are a great way to shine your brand in a positive light and earn customer loyalty.

 - Free trials: Everyone loves free things, especially buyers.
-They’ll be grateful to know they can try what you are offering before they officially buy in.
+They’ll be grateful to know they can try what you are offering before they hand over their credit card information.

 - Pricing page: Make this page as accessible as possible, because a lead that’s at the bottom of the funnel will be looking for it.
 Seal the deal quickly by erasing the hassle of purchasing.

-There are certain steps that you don’t want to skip on accident.
+There are certain steps that you don’t want to skip unwittingly.
 Here’s a step-by-step guide to building a great lead nurturing strategy:

 Even though it’s a notoriously difficult thing to do, it’s crucial to your strategy for you to get marketing and sales on the same page.